 Developers don’t want to rely on managers to dictate their tasks, how to accomplish them, or make decisions that affect their work.
 Managers should give them enough freedom to lead themselves towards completing these tasks.

-Ask for Input
+Ask For Input

 Managers should encourage developers to be a part of the decision-making process.
 Their ideas and insights show them that you value their opinion, skills, and expertise.

-Provide Access do Resources
+Provide Access to Resources

 It can be frustrating for a developer to be assigned a task without the proper resources and support.
 Help them (and the company) succeed by giving them what they need when they need it.
 That includes technology, training, access to key leaders, and relevant documentation.